 Please note that there are no trained medical personnel residing at camp.

-- Dietary Needs and/or Food Allergies: The Oakcrest staff can assist those with special dietary needs (such as lactose intolerance, celiac disease, and nut allergy), but your help is needed.
-It is crucial that parents record any critical food allergies and dietary concerns, on the online registration form, along with reactions, severity, and treatments needed.
-When deemed necessary, parents/guardians whose campers have dietary needs or food allergies will receive phone calls or emails prior to camp to determine if special arrangements need to be made.
+• Dietary Needs and/or Food Allergies: The Oakcrest staff can only assist those with special dietary needs such as lactose intolerance, celiac disease, and nut allergy).
+It is crucial that any critical food allergies and dietary concerns are noted on the online registration form, along with reactions, severity and treatments needed.
+Only if a phone call is requested on the registration form will parents receive phone calls, texts or emails prior to camp to determine if special arrangements need to be made.
 Menus can be found on the camp website under the Campers tab.
-If the camper has severe restrictions, parents/guardians should send food with their daughter to camp where it will be stored in the kitchen.
+If the camper has severe restrictions, parents should send food with their camper to be stored in the kitchen.
 The kitchen staff will prepare this food for her.
-Parents/Guardians can send this food in a small cooler or bag that is labeled with the camper’s name.
+Parents can send this food in a small cooler or bag that is labeled with the camper’s name.
 All food must be labeled as well.
 Coolers and/or bags of food should be taken to the Open Enrollment table on busing day.
 Please see the website under the Campers tab for camp procedures and policies regarding food concerns.
-If a camper will be bringing an EpiPen to camp, the Oakcrest EpiPen Form must be filled out by a parent and given to the stake leader before Registration Day in March.

-- Homesickness: Homesickness is a problem for some campers.
-Our policy is to help homesick campers stay at camp for as long as possible, so we do not contact parents until Tuesday.
+• Homesickness: Our policy is to help homesick campers stay at camp for as long as possible; therefore we do not contact parents until Tuesday.
 We deal with extreme circumstances on an individual basis.
-Please prepare your camper to be away from home.
-Assure her that homesick feelings are normal and felt by almost everyone, but some feel them more strongly than others.
+Parents should prepare their camper to be away from home, assuring her that homesick feelings are normal and felt by almost everyone, but some feel them more strongly than others.
 Homesickness can create both emotional and physical symptoms.
-Discuss in advance what she can do to address homesick feelings or symptoms, such as focusing on the fun things to do at camp, trying to help another camper who feels homesick too, or praying for Heavenly Father’s help even before she comes to camp.
-Equip your camper with the emotional tools to deal with predictable homesick feelings and physical symptoms.
-You may consider arranging for her to receive a priesthood blessing as part of her preparation for camp.
+Parents should discuss in advance what their camper can do to address homesick feelings or symptoms, such as focusing on the fun things to do at camp, trying to help another camper who feels homesick too, or praying for Heavenly Father’s help even before she comes to camp.
+Parents may consider arranging for her to receive a priesthood blessing as part of her preparation for camp.
+Two sets of full-time missionaries live at Oakcrest each summer and can be asked to give a priesthood blessing to a camper.

-- Medical/Emotional Concerns: For the safety of the camper, it is important that all moderate to severe medical and emotional information be filled out completely and specifically on the online registration form.
-Parents of campers with moderate to severe emotional health concerns may be contacted by a member of the Oakcrest Women’s Committee prior to camp in order to gain a better understanding of these issues.
+• Medical/Emotional Concerns: For the safety of the camper, it is important that all moderate to severe medical and emotional information be filled out completely and specifically on the online registration form.
+Only if a phone call is requested on the registration form will parents be contacted by a member of the Oakcrest Women’s Committee prior to camp in order to gain a better understanding of these issues.

-- Medical Emergencies: Should a camper require medical treatment at a clinic or hospital, a parent/guardian will be contacted immediately and asked to promptly come and get the camper.
+• Medical Emergencies: Should a camper require medical treatment at a clinic or hospital, a parent will be contacted immediately and asked to promptly come and pick up their camper.
 If that is not possible or help is needed sooner, the camper will be transported by ambulance to the appropriate medical facility.
-A parent/guardian or other adult family member will be required to meet the camper at the clinic/hospital.
+A parent or other adult family member will be required to meet the camper at the clinic/hospital.
 Once a family member arrives, the camper will be turned over to his/her care.
-Oakcrest contact information will be given to the parent/guardian or other family member, so that he/she can contact the camp and inform them as to the camper’s condition and whether or not the camper will be returning to Oakcrest.
+Oakcrest contact information will be given to the parent or other family member so that he/she can contact the camp and inform them regarding the camper’s condition and whether or not the camper will be returning to Oakcrest.
 If the medical problem is resolved in time for the camper to finish her stay at Oakcrest, she is welcome to return, but the family must provide transportation.

-- Medication/Injections: For safety reasons, all medication (including over-the-counter items) must come to camp in the original container(s) labeled with dosage instructions.
+• Medication/Injections: For safety reasons, all medication (including over-the-counter items) must come to camp in the original container(s) labeled with dosage instructions.
 All prescription medication containers should be placed together in a Ziploc bag, along with a small card listing the camper’s name and instructions for each medication (dosage and time of day to be taken).
 A separate Ziploc bag (with instructions) for over-the-counter medications can be sent as well.
-Oakcrest staff can only remind campers to take their medications, but by law cannot actually administer them or force girls to take them.
-Parents/Guardians should review all medications and instructions with their daughters so they can take their medications on their own.
+Oakcrest staff can only remind campers to take their medications but, by law, cannot actually administer them or force girls to take them.
+Parents should review all medications and instructions with their camper so they can take their medications on their own.
 Prescription medication bags will be securely stored in the first aid office for girls to come and take there.
-The first aid staff will list prescription medications on a schedule spreadsheet and will remind them to take them based on the instructions sent.
+The first aid staff will list prescription medications on a schedule spreadsheet and will remind each girl to take them based on the instructions sent.
 Over-the-counter medications can be kept with their counselor in their cabin for easier access.
 Campers requiring injections must be willing and able to give their own injections, as there is not a registered nurse on the premises.
 Camper’s insulin can be kept in a refrigerator in the first aid office.
-Campers can carry rescue inhalers, EpiPens, and diabetic medication/supplies with them at all times.
+Campers are allowed to carry rescue inhalers, EpiPens, and diabetic medication/supplies with them at all times.

-- New Medical Information: If a camper’s medical situation changes after her registration has been submitted, her parent/guardian needs to fill out a New Medical Information form and return it to the stake leader before camp.
-This form is located on the website under the Forms tab.
+• New Medical Information Form: If a camper’s medical situation changes after her registration has been submitted, her parent will need to fill out a New Medical Information form and return it to the stake leader by the Monday morning of camp.
+Stake leaders should then turn in the form at the Open Enrollment table on busing day.
+An open enrollment camper will turn in her New Medical Information form to the open enrollment table.
+This form is located on the website under the Forms & Policies tab.

-- Special Needs or Limitations: Oakcrest does not have wheelchair-accessible cabins or bathrooms and uneven terrain and distance between activities make the use of crutches at camp very tiresome for campers.
-Young women with uncontrolled diabetes or other severe physical, emotional, or mental disabilities that prohibit full participation are encouraged to consider stake camp or special needs camp instead of Oakcrest.
-Local stake/ward leaders do not attend Oakcrest with their campers, and hired Oakcrest counselors are not trained to handle severe disabilities.
-Campers who come to Oakcrest are expected to function independently and be self-care.
-Some young women with physical or mental needs that require only a little individual help can come with a 16 to 18-year-old buddy.
+• Special Needs or Limitations: Oakcrest does not have wheelchair-accessible cabins or bathrooms, and uneven terrain and distance between activities make the use of crutches at camp very tiresome for campers.
+In addition, young women with uncontrolled diabetes or other severe physical, emotional, or mental disabilities which prohibit full participation are encouraged to consider stake camp or special needs camp as an alternative to Oakcrest.
+Local stake/ward leaders do not attend Oakcrest with their campers, and hired Oakcrest counselors are not trained to handle severe limitations.
+Campers who come to Oakcrest are expected to function independently and provide their own self-care.
+Some young women with physical or mental needs which require only a little individual help may attend with a 16 to 18-year-old buddy.
+See Buddies for Campers with Special Needs, above.
 Special needs and limitations should be noted on the online registration form.

 Lost and Found Items:

-Most items left without a name will be kept for three weeks and then taken to Deseret Industries.
-Valuable items, such as cameras, will be kept for three months.
-Items labeled with your stake’s assigned colored duct tape will be returned to your stake leader.
-Check with her first to find your items.
-You may also contact Amy at oakcrest.amy@gmail.com within the time period stated above to claim your lost items.
+Most items left without identification will be kept for three weeks and then taken to Deseret Industries.
+Valuable items, such as digital cameras, will be kept for three months.
+All campers can contact oakcrestcamp@gmail.com within these time periods to claim their lost items.

 Luggage and Labeling:

 Because luggage space is limited on the buses, campers are only allowed four luggage items: one large duffle bag OR medium suitcase, one warm sleeping bag, one school‐size backpack, and one pillow.
-Each stake should distribute duct tape in their assigned color either prior to camp or at the busing location on Monday morning.
-All luggage, backpacks, sleeping bags, pillows, and cameras must be marked with the camper’s first and last name and parent/guardian’s cell phone number on the colored tape.
-New clothes or valuable items should be left at home.
+Each stake should distribute duct tape in their assigned color.
+Assigned colors are listed on the camp schedule.
+If you are an open enrollment camper or a camper from a participating stake attending a week which is different from your assigned week, you will label your items with gray duct tape.
+All luggage, backpacks, sleeping bags, pillows, and cameras must be marked with the camper’s first and last name and a parent’s cell phone number on the colored tape.
+We highly recommend that stakes meet before Monday to distribute the colored tape and mark luggage items.

 Meals and Snacks: